kyeno/gemlink/README.md

 - See the documentation at the [refer from Zcash Wiki](https://github.com/zcash/zcash/wiki/1.0-User-Guide) for help and more information.
-- Ask for help on the [GLINK](https://discuss.gemlink.org/) forum or contact us via email support@gemlink.org
+- Ask for help on the [TENT](https://discuss.snowgem.org/) forum or contact us via email support@snowgem.org

-Participation in the GLINK project is subject to a [Code of Conduct](code_of_conduct.md).
+Participation in the TENT project is subject to a [Code of Conduct](code_of_conduct.md).

 ## License